rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 ---

-I'm not sure that I have a good answer to CC's question, in part because we don't have access to broader context.
+I'm not sure that I have a good answer to CC's question, in part because we don't have access to the broader context.
 But I'm going to do the best I can to think through the issues.

 Some reasons to have students on campus: If they are (i) on campus, (ii) in the same scurry, and (iii) the only students in that section, and (iv) social distancing in classrooms is not required for students from the same scurry, then (a) we could have a reasonable-sized in-person class, (b) they could work together on assignments in person, and (c) we can build community in the major.
 Of course, postcondition a also requires that (v) the instructor is willing to teach in person in that situation, and postcondition b requires that (vi) we are able to make our lab open to these students at other hours.
 Ideally, it also benefits from (vii) having a class mentor in the scurry to help them in the lab.
 That mentor could also be someone who is immune to the novel coronavirus/Covid-19.
 (Do we have such students?)